cm-jones/cramer/README.md

 ## Documentation

-Detailed documentation is generated automatically via [Doxygen](https://www.doxygen.nl/) every time there's a push or a pull request on the main branch.
+Documentation is generated automatically via [Doxygen](https://www.doxygen.nl/) and [document.yml](https://github.com/cm-jones/cramer/.github/workflows/document.yml) when there's a push or a pull request on the main branch.
 It can be viewed [here](https://cm-jones.github.io/cramer/).

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/cm-jones/CONTRIBUTING.md) for information on how to contribute to Cramer.
+See [CONTRIBUTING.md](https://github.com/cm-jones/CONTRIBUTING.md) for details on how to contribute to Cramer.

 ## License